 - 5.1.1.
 Young people below the age of 18 receiving support from Child and Adolescent Mental Health Services who may transition to Adult Mental Health Services.
-These young people should be managed under the SWLSTG CAMHS Transition protocol. - Young people experiencing a First Episode Psychosis (FEP) who are 17 years and 6 months or older will be referred to Early Intervention Services (EIS) and be treated, looked after and managed under the Care Programme Approach (CPA) framework. - Specialist services such as Eating Disorder, Personality Disorder services young people who require ongoing secondary mental health services will need to follow the SWLSTG CAMHS Transition protocol.
+These young people should be managed under the SWLSTG CAMHS Transition protocol. - Young people experiencing a First Episode Psychosis (FEP) who are 17 years and 6 months or older will be referred to Early Intervention Services (EIS). - Specialist services such as Eating Disorder, Personality Disorder services young people who require ongoing secondary mental health services will need to follow the SWLSTG CAMHS Transition protocol.
 This will include recording of decisions made pertaining to the care plan, next steps, who will be involved and expected care package design.

-- Adolescent Assertive Outreach services provides intensive community treatment to young people in South West London presenting with a mental health crisis, and in many cases provides an effective alternative to hospital admission. - In some instances, young people may not be eligible for Adult Mental Health Services and consideration should be given to offering them support from primary health care, including GP and the Well-being service and Voluntary sector provision. - If the young person has been under CAMHS, support will be given about the best option for on-going care. - Preparation to step down into primary care services must also be considered.
-The person must be equipped with relevant information on how to access adult services.
-Referral to IAPT and Primary Care Liaison (PCL) Team must also be considered to bridge the support gap
+- Adolescent Assertive Outreach services provides intensive community treatment to young people in South-West London presenting with a mental health crisis, and in many cases provides an effective alternative to hospital admission. - In some instances, young people may not be eligible for Adult Mental Health Services and consideration should be given to offering them support from primary health care, including GP and the Well-being service and Voluntary sector provision. - If the young person has been under CAMHS, support will be given about the best option for on-going care. - Preparation to step down into primary care services must also be considered at age 18.
+The person must be equipped with relevant information on how to access adult services in Primary Care.
+Referral to Richmond Wellbeing NHS Richmond Talking Therapies Service and Primary Care Liaison (PCL) Team or Talk Wandsworth must also be considered to bridge the support gap.